elderwhale/RTV_ModTool/README.md

 RTV_ModTool is a save-management and editing utility for Road to Vostok testing.

 ⚠️ Please use at your own risk and open an issue if any bugs are encountered.
+⚠️ Remember to take a backup before going out on a permadeath run!

 ---